rpiRobotics/dx200_motion_progam_exec/YCP21_CF_setup.md

 Once in the **One Time Management Mode**, make sure the `CMOS.bin` is included in the teachpendant USB.
 Load the backup by {EX.
 MEMORY} -> {LOAD} ->{CMOS}.
 Loading process takes 2~5 minutes, and perform a FSU Reset under {FILE} -> {INITIALIZE} -> {Functional Safety Board FLASH Reset} after the flashing finished.

 ## Compatability
+CF card with 256MB size from other brands also work, directly from *.img* clone of the vendor's CF card.
+However it is not confirmed if other CF cards' serial ID would be able to generate One-Time passcode from Yaskawa, when setting up from scratch.